leeyuejia/GA_seif2020/unit_1/w04d1/warm_up_exercise/1_README.md

 # Exercise..
 But I'm not a designer!

 1. Think of an application that you are going to create... but before we begin, what are some user stories that we'll want to make sure we cover?
-2. Write user stories from the perspective of the user: "As a <role>, I can <goal/need> so that <why>" or "As a <user>, I want to <be able to perform/do something> so that <I get some form of value or benefit>".
+2. Write user stories from the perspective of the user: "As a user, I can <goal/need> so that <why>" or "As a user, I want to <be able to perform/do something> so that <I get some form of value or benefit>".

 3. Share your user stories in the slack channel as you write them!